binalyze/logger/README.md

 # logger
-logger package is a log management tool which has helper functions to log into file.
+`logger` is an easily customizable wrapper for logrus with log rotation

 ## Usage
 There is only one function to initialize logger.